 Our Founder, Dr. Tripp Morgan, is a fifth generation Georgian who was raised surrounded by agriculture in the small town of Camilla.
-Although a surgeon by trade and owner of the local Albany Vascular Specialist Center, his heart returned him back to farming and his love for craft beer led him to pursue creating Albany’s very first craft brewery.
+Although a surgeon by trade and owner of the local Albany Vascular Specialist Center, his heart returned him back to farming and his love for craft beer led him to pursue creating Georgia’s very first farmhouse craft brewery.

-Balancing life as a father of four, a surgeon, and founder of a craft brewery means that Tripp may not have as much free time for fishing and hunting as he once did.
-But when he does get the opportunity to get out on the land, you might just find him enjoying time with his family, his dogs, and a fishing pole in his hand – oh and quite possibly a Skywater Golden Ale in the other.
+Balancing life as a father of four, a surgeon, and founder of the Collective means that Tripp may not have as much free time for fishing and hunting as he once did.
+But when he does get the opportunity to get out on the land, you might just find him enjoying time with his family, his dogs, and a fishing pole in his hand – oh and quite possibly a Shoalie IPA in the other.

 Any Father will tell you how proud it makes them to watch their child succeed in life.
 Dr. Harris has had the opportunity to watch his son, Tripp, succeed in multiple ventures in life.
 Most fathers will also tell you it’s a pleasure to work alongside of their children, and assist each other to accomplish common goals and visions.
 Harris is the Pretoria Fields Collective farm manager, overseeing the organic acreage which grows barley, wheat, hops and fruit for our brewery.
 He researches the best practices for efficient farming, harvesting, malting, and processing of our inputs.